NeelMyno/warp-bstock-pricing-proposal/README.md

-# Warp × TOMS Pricing Proposal
+# Warp × Bstock Pricing Proposal

-An interactive web application for visualizing carrier injections from TOMS origin FCs into nearby dense markets, combining parcel + LTL on the same truck.
+An interactive web application for visualizing carrier injections from Bstock origin FCs into nearby dense markets, combining parcel + LTL on the same truck.

 ## Features